MattBidewell/Matty.dev/_posts/2023-01-02-how-i-built-this-site.md

 ---
-title: How this site was built
+title: How this site was built - updated
-date: 2023-01-02
+date: 2023-01-19
 status: live
 excerpt: A run down on how this site is built as of 2023.
 alt: A cartoon image of a fish with glasses in a fish bowl.